2021–22 Serbian Cup: Quarter-finals

 The 8 winners from the previous round will take part in this stage of the competition.
 Draw for the Quarter-finals took place on 1 March 2022.
 Matches were played on 6 April 2022.
 It consisted of 4 single-legged ties, with a penalty shoot-out as the decider if the score was tied after 90 minutes.

 Semi-finals

 The 4 winners from the Quarter-finals will take part in this stage of the competition.
 Draw for the Semi-finals took place on 19 April 2022.
 Matches were played on 11 May 2022.
 It consisted of 2 single-legged ties, with a penalty shoot-out as the decider if the score was tied after 90 minutes.

 Final

-Top goalscorers
+Top scorers

 As of matches played on 26 May 2022.